-Hello, I am an Associate Professor in the Department of Electrical and Computer Engineering at the University of Patras, Greece, where I lead the Interactive Technologies Laboratory.
-I also serve as an expert member of the International Federation for Information Processing (IFIP), contributing to the TC-13 Human-Computer Interaction Group.
+I am an Associate Professor in the Department of Electrical and Computer Engineering at the University of Patras, Greece, where I lead the Interactive Technologies Laboratory.
+My research focuses on information systems & human–computer interaction, usable-security, and brain–computer interfaces.
+I serve as an Expert Member of the International Federation for Information Processing (IFIP), contributing to the Technical Committee TC-13 on Human–Computer Interaction.
+I also coordinate the Neuroengineering and Brain–Computer Interfaces Research Infrastructure at the University of Patras.

 National and EU Funded :: #vishing #cybersecurity #artifical intelligence